rsvim/ex.rsvim/README.md

 1. Install [node.js](https://nodejs.org).
 2. Install dev dependencies with `npm i`.

-Source typescript files are placed in the `src` directory,
+Source typescript files are placed in the `src` directory, once finished your code, please run command `tsc` to compile typescript into javascript.

 ## Supporting the Project